-The plan was out for Public Comment from July 8 to August 7, 2024, with a virtual open house held on July 23.
-The plan is available on www. macog.com, in the MACOG office, as well as in select libraries.
+The plan will be out for Public Comment from July 8 to August 7, 2024, with a virtual open house scheduled for July 23.
+The plan will be available on www.macog.com, in the MACOG office, as well as in select libraries.